How Much Does Basement Waterproofing Cost in San Diego? (June 2026 Update)

 How long does basement waterproofing take in San Diego?

-For a standard interior drainage system, expect the crew to be in your home for 3 to 5 days.
-If you are doing a full exterior excavation, it can take 2 weeks or more, depending on the ease of access for digging equipment and the depth of your foundation.
+A standard interior drainage project usually takes 3 to 5 days.
+If you are doing a full exterior excavation, expect the project to last 2 weeks or more, depending on how easily a crew can access your foundation with equipment.

 Do I need a permit for basement waterproofing in San Diego?